Djugun

 PROFILE FAQ

-Djugun has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally
+Djugun has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally

-Fourteen projects have been identified by AreaSearch as potentially impacting the area's performance.
-Key projects include Broome North - Waranyjarri Estate, Broome Boating Facility, Yinajalan Ngarrungunil Health and Wellbeing Campus, and Walmanyjun Cable Beach Foreshore Redevelopment.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 14 projects likely affecting the region.
+Notable initiatives include Broome North - Waranyjarri Estate, Broome Boating Facility, Yinajalan Ngarrungunil Health and Wellbeing Campus, and Walmanyjun Cable Beach Foreshore Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.